 The draft Queensland Ports Strategy published by the Queensland Government in October 2013 recommends 30 year Port Master Plans be developed for the proposed Priority Port Development Areas of Abbot Point and Hay Point/Mackay.
 The Master Plans will provide a strategic vision for these ports.
-The Queensland Government is developing statutory guidelines for preparation of these Master Plans which are expected to be released in the first half of 2014.
+The Queensland Government is developing statutory guidelines for preparation of these Master Plans which are expected to be released in the second half of 2014.
 As port authority for these ports, NQBP will develop Master Plans to comply with the guidelines on their release.

 NQBP’s Port Master Plans will clearly communicate our long-term development plans to the community, providing direction to NQBP about future infrastructure investments and staging, and facilitating the development of NQBP’s Land Use Plans.

 In order to prepare the Master Plans, NQBP will be reviewing infrastructure capacity and optimisation, identifying environmental constraints and assessing the future trade-related opportunities in the regions.

 To ensure the Master Plans reflect the ideas and concerns of NQBP’s stakeholders, feedback will be sought during the preparation of the Master Plans for each port.
 The draft Master Plan will then be made available to the broader community for comment before it is finalised and submitted to the Queensland Government for approval under proposed new ports legislation.

 The Land Use Plans outline NQBP’s Strategic Port Land and governs the location of new development and operations at our ports.

 NQBP’s Land Use Plans are developed in accordance with the Transport Infrastructure Act 1994 and are reviewed and rewritten at least every eight years.
 All new development on Strategic Port Land must comply with the requirements of the Land Use Plan.

 NQBP’s Land Use Plans complement NQBP’s Master Plans.